-A visitor crossing 12th Avenue at Jackson Street can be forgiven for dismissing the crossroads as an eyesore, an urban jumble of strip-mall architecture, dilapidated infrastructure, vacant spaces scarred by graffiti, vast parking lots, bad lighting and trash.
+A visitor crossing 12th Avenue at Jackson Street can be forgiven for dismissing the crossroads as an urban jumble of strip-mall architecture, dilapidated infrastructure, vacant spaces scarred by graffiti, vast parking lots, bad lighting and trash.
 But a closer look reveals the intersection for what it really is: the bustling cultural, social and economic heart of Little Saigon, Seattle’s vibrant Vietnamese community.

 That community is bracing for a major makeover.